miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 ### Why use WireGuard?

-- A VPN protects you from man in the middle attacks.
+- A VPN helps protect you from man in the middle attacks.
 - Protect your privacy against ISPs that snoop into your traffic.
 - Get around internet censorship in countries.

 Advantages of WireGuard over other VPNs:

-- It's kernel-based which reduces attack surface and can be ran in virtually any device.
+- It's kernel-based; improved performance.
 - Establishes connections in less than 100ms.
+- Small footprint; can be ran in virtually any device, ie. embedded devices.
+- Easy to configure and deploy as SSH; reduces attack surface since there's less complexity.
 - Uses modern and improved [cryptographic standards](https://en.wikipedia.org/wiki/WireGuard#Protocol).
-- Easy to configure and deploy as SSH.
 - Simple handshake occurring every few minutes to ensure connection secrecy.
 - IP roaming support meaning you can change wifi networks or disconnect from wifi or celluar and the VPN tunnel connection won't be lost. *It just works!*

 ### What we'll be going over